jameshfisher/jameshfisher.com/_posts/2017-08-29-blog-calendar-view.md

 title: A calendar view for this blog
 justification: Renewing my 'post every day' promise
 tags: []
+summary: >-
+  An updated calendar-based homepage, highlighting gaps in posting.
 ---

 I just spent two hours reformatting the homepage for this blog.